Kate Hudson Twins With Daughter Rani In Adorable Insta Snaps

 “Omg where do i get these outfits,” one more Instagrammer asked.

 Like many other celebrities have been doing in recent weeks, Hudson recently wrote an essay for InStyle to celebrate their 25th anniversary.
 In the piece, she talked about her career and family, noting that things are a little crazy for her because her children are all so spread apart in age.
-Ryder is 15-years-old, Bingham is 8-years-old, and Rani is about 10 months old.
+Ryder is 15-years-old, Bingham is 8-years-old, and Rani is about 10-months-old.

 “My life is a bit of a juggling act with kids in completely different stages of their lives… it’s challenging once you’re outnumbered,” Hudson wrote.
 “For some reason, when you have a third baby, people go, ‘Oh, be careful!’
 Of course, as usual, I didn’t heed the warning.
 I was like, ‘Yeah, whatever!
 I’m going in!'”